Yasserbhb/LLM-first-token-logprob-classification/README.md

-# LLM Refusal Detection via First-Token Log-Probabilities
+# LLM BoilerPlate Responses Detection via First-Token Log-Probabilities

 Implementation of the paper **["Do Stop Me Now: Detecting Boilerplate Responses with a Single Iteration"](https://arxiv.org/abs/2510.22679)** by Yuval Kainan and Shaked Zychlinski (JFrog), exploring boilerplate responses in small language models using first-token log-probability analysis.